 How to Make Egyptian Hazelnut Cake

-Once the cake is fully cooled, place it on a serving platter.
+Spread the frosting over the cooled cake layer.
+Top with chopped hazelnuts and drizzle with melted chocolate if desired.y cooled, place it on a serving platter.
 Evenly spread the frosting on top and sides of the cake, then garnish with chopped hazelnuts for an elegant finish.

 Serving Suggestions for Egyptian Hazelnut Cake